rchari66/Blog-Source/content/post/go-types.md

     x := new(int) // x value is = 0

     ```
+    Note: Go uses **new** expression to allocate a zeroed value of the requested type and to return a pointer to it

 * Initializing(using **make** keyword)
     ``` go
     -- make is used to initialize slices, maps & channels